Principle Research Associate, Professor emeritus

 Phone: +972-3-640-9716, E-mail: firstname.lastname@example.org

-Education: Leningrad Shipbuilding Institute (Marine Technical University of St. Petersburg)
+Education: Leningrad Shipbuilding Institute (renamed to Marine State Technical University of St. Petersburg)

 Research Interests: Naval and Marine Biology Hydrodynamics